johnwhittenstudio/project-4/README.md

 ## Description

-_{This is the fourth independent project for Epicodus.}_
+### _This is the fourth independent project for Epicodus._

-_{Project Prompt: Create a website for a pizza company where a user can choose one or more individual toppings (cheese, pepperoni, artichoke, anchovy, etc) and a size to order a pizza and see the final cost.}_
+### _Project Prompt: Create a website for a pizza company where a user can choose one or more individual toppings (cheese, pepperoni, artichoke, anchovy, etc) and a size to order a pizza and see the final cost._

-_{• Allow the user to choose toppings and size for the pizza they'd like to order.}_ _{• Create a pizza object constructor with properties for toppings and size.}_ _{• Create a prototype method for the cost of a pizza depending on the selections chosen.
+- _Allow the user to choose toppings and size for the pizza they'd like to order._
+- _Create a pizza object constructor with properties for toppings and size._
+- _Create a prototype method for the cost of a pizza depending on the selections chosen.
 Use your own formula for this.
 Keep it simple to start!
 You do not need to have a complex formula for determining cost (although you can if you like).
-The most important part of this code review is using and demonstrating your understanding of constructors and prototypes.}_
+The most important part of this code review is using and demonstrating your understanding of constructors and prototypes._

 ## Project Objectives

-_{• Constructors and prototypes are used successfully.}_
+- _Constructors and prototypes are used successfully._

-_{• Application works as expected.}_
+- _Application works as expected._

-_{• Tests are included for each business logic behavior and code is committed after each test passes.}_
+- _Tests are included for each business logic behavior and code is committed after each test passes._

-_{• Project is in a polished, portfolio-quality state and follows best practices and coding conventions taught at Epicodus.}_
+- _Project is in a polished, portfolio-quality state and follows best practices and coding conventions taught at Epicodus._

-_{• The prompt’s required functionality and baseline project requirements are in place by the deadline.}_
+- _The prompt’s required functionality and baseline project requirements are in place by the deadline._

 ### Project Objectives Further Exploration

-_{• Site is styled with CSS and images.}_
+- _• Site is styled with CSS and images._

-_{• Allow users to order more than one pizza with different toppings.}_
+_• Allow users to order more than one pizza with different toppings._

-_{• Display the list of pizzas ordered as links that can be clicked for details.}_
+_• Display the list of pizzas ordered as links that can be clicked for details._

-_{• Offer a delivery option that then requires address information.}_
+_• Offer a delivery option that then requires address information._

 ## Directions